zasdfgbnm/tcg/README.md

 ## Setting the priority of tasks

 Let's say I have two compilation jobs, one at cgroup `poincare`, another at cgroup `pauli`.
-I want these two jobs togeter uses as much CPU as possible, but I think `poincare` is 10x more important than `pauli`.
+I want these two jobs togeter use as much CPU as possible, but I think `poincare` is 10x more important than `pauli`.
 To let `poincare` get 10x more CPU time than `pauli`, I can do:
 ```
 tcg set pauli cpu.weight 100
 tcg set poincare cpu.weight 1000